My beloved has left me.

 - Then, over medium heat, I brought 250 ml of cream and around 120 ml of milk to a gentle simmer.

 - I poured this steaming liquid over my chocolate and let it sit for a minute while the chocolate melted.
-I have to say, blended well, it all looked good enough to eat at this point without doing anything further–just me and a spoon.
+I have to say, blended well, it all looked good enough to eat at this point.
 But I didn’t.

 - Next, I let the chocolate sit for a while to cool while I whisked together a couple of eggs.